A Pest and A Pet

 Mom never bragged about that much.
 She always said if she started parading any of her talents before the world like that it’d be a sure bet someone would show up to put her in her place in no time flat.
 And that could happen any time.

 Guess it could.
 But still, she was good enough to play in official air hockey tournaments if she wanted to.

 We’d gone to watch a couple, and she got to play informally with some of the people who’d played in them.
 They’d been pretty amazed at her abilities and had tried to encourage her to start playing in matches and tournaments.
 She just said she wanted to keep it fun.

 Now she said to Ralph, “They just need practice, Ralph Henry.
 You play pretty good yourself, I noticed—when you’re not showing off.”

 Ralph Henry beamed, did this dumb little dance.
 I stared and groaned.
 My mother had noticed him?
-And he was good at something?
+And he was good at it!
 Which she just now recognized, acknowledged, and approved!

 Oh, great!
-Probably he’d be tossing up the fact my mom thought he was the best forever now!
-I let my head drop suddenly forward.
+Probably he’d be telling everyone my mom said he was the best at air hockey now!
+I let my head drop suddenly forward onto my chest.
 My night was ruined.

 “Don’t let him get to you,” Jerrianna murmured in my ear.
 “We’re going to have a great time tonight.
 He won’t be there.
 Stop looking like that, Doom Dork!
 Mom was just being polite.”